Virtual sensors produce data based on scripts, made in the script editor.

 The "Test" button is always available and clicking it will test the script for errors.
 If errors are found, a dialog box will indicate on which line the error has been found.
 Correct these errors and then test it again, until no errors are found.
 You must remove all errors before your script can be activated.

-The script version history is an archive of all the active versions of the script (8.).
+The script version history is an archive of all the active versions of the script (10.).
 This way, sensor data can be viewed in the light of what the script was doing at any given time.

 Once a script has been activated, it will receive a time stamp in the version history.
 Any previously active scripts will become inactive and move down the list.
 Historic script versions can be viewed by clicking on them, but cannot themselves be deleted, edited, or reactivated.
 However, when viewing a previous script version, it can be edited and then saved and activated as a new version.

-Scripts can be activated and deactivated using the toggle button in the top right of the screen (9.).
+Scripts can be activated and deactivated using the toggle button in the top right of the screen (11.).

-The menu button in the top right (10.) gives the option to "Edit Script", which is another way to activate the script text area in edit mode.
-There is also the option "Duplicate script", which will create a new script based on the current one.
-It will copy the sensors, and script text, but requires a new name and description.
+- "Duplicate script", which will create a new script based on the current one, for the same machine.
+It will copy the selected sensors, and script text, but requires a new name and description.